 If you’ve been reading up on your digital marketing blogs, you’re likely to have come across the seemingly unending debate over which video host tops the online marketing totem pole.
 What’s most effective for B2B content marketing?
 What looks the best?
 What will provide the greatest ROI?
 In the end, it boils down to two major platforms – video search engine giant YouTube and contemporary up-and-comer Vimeo.

 Regardless of the platform, online video marketing is rapidly increasing its reach and influence.
-According to the 2013 Online Video Marketing Survey, 82% of marketers confirmed that video marketing has had a positive impact on their business.
+According to a 2015 infographic created by Hubspot, 75% of business executives watch work-related videos at least weekly.
 In order to maintain a competitive edge, it’s a wise strategic play for B2B companies to jump on the video marketing bandwagon.

 But then, the question is: